euthumos/mlcourse/07-midterm/README.md

 <br />

- You can find the image in the GCP repository.
+ Now you can find the image in the GCP repository.
 Then use Cloud Run to deploy the image.

 <br />